Pick Your Posture

 Some signs and symptoms associated with poor posture include:

 - Back and neck pain

 - Shoulder pain and impingement

 Maintaining Good Posture

 You can now see a physical therapist for postural deficits without needing a doctor’s prescription.
-Don’t wait to get treated.
-Be proactive and get BETTER today!
+Don’t wait to get treated until you feel immense discomfort.
+Pain in the hips, legs, arms, back, and even the neck may all be due to poor posture Be proactive and get BETTER today!